top of page

 Supporting the Cohen Bray House matters.

 Our house has not had the money to make repairs in the past.
 Thank you to those of you who have donated, we have been able to accomplish much more than we thought.
 Unfortunately, time and decay have a head start and we are encountering its effects every day.
 See the sixteen photos at the bottom that show you first-hand what the problems are.
 Unlike the other historic landmarks that are owned by public agencies or come with a large trust fund, we are supported by our membership and gifts from thoughtful people like you!
 We are eligible for grants and have received grants in the past.
+We need talented people to help.
 We are looking for grant writers, craftsman and project managers to join our board or just offer to help in the process.
 All contributions/donations help.
 Together we can save this house.
 We have no paid staff.
-Your donation goes directly into the house.
+Your donation goes directly into maintaining the house gardens and workshop in the back.

 Here is a list of small projects we can do ourselves and the funding needed for each of those.
 Next, we list the large projects; we hope you can help us by adopting a project with a donation of any amount.